allegro/blog/_posts/2021-05-28-measuring-web-performance.md

   * **Cumulative Layout Shift** — layout stability.
   * **First Input Delay** — how quickly the first user interaction is handled.
 * **Custom Marks**
-  * **Time To Component Interactive** — when the critical component is fully interactive and can handle all user actions e.g. after React rehydration.
+  * **Time To Component Interactive** — when the critical component is fully interactive and can handle all user actions, e.g. after React rehydration.
 * **Navigation**
   * **Type** — what [type of navigation](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming/type) the user was using.
 Useful when analyzing metrics.
   * **Timing** — data from `window.performance.timing` about connection, response time, load time etc.